 Researchers are still trying to figure out whether the ECS is dysreguated as a result of disease, or if it is promoting disease.
 We just don’t know yet.

 The emergence of medical conditions often requires more than just one bodily system to become imbalanced.
 Take IBS for example; as well as digestive issues there are often problems with sleep, mood and fatigue.
 That means the immune, digestive, nervous and and hormone systems may not be working properly.

 It makes sense to hypothesise then, that if all these systems are imbalanced at once, that may have something to do with the ECS, since it’s the master regulator of bodily systems.

 The ECS, CBD and Cannabinoids

-Cannabinoids are so scarily similar to endocannabinoids, they’re basically siblings.
+Cannabinoids from plants are so scarily similar to endocannabinoids, they’re basically siblings.
 They are keys that fit the same locks, and can perform some of the roles that endocannabinoids can in the body; ensuring balance across the bodily systems.

 This may have something to do with the tidal wave of interest in plant cannabinoids such as CBD.
 People are using it for all sorts of ailments, from pain to anxiety.

 CBD actually prevents the breakdown of one of our endocannabinoids, known as Anandamide.
 This means there’s more Anandamide available for our cells to soak up.
 More anandamide provides mood boosting, anti-inflammatory and pain relieving effects.